Microsoft will shut down Mixer on July 22, transition users to Facebook Gaming

 Starting on July 22, all Mixer sites and apps will redirect users to Facebook Gaming.
 Microsoft will push the idea that its Project xCloud can take you from discussing a new game to playing it via Facebook Gaming or Instagram.

-In the meantime, Spencer said Microsoft will continue to invest time, energy and resources to bring Project xCloud to global scale through Azure.
-While Microsoft’s Beam technology had an edge on Twitch in terms of low-latency (or good response times) interaction with viewers, Twitch always had the biggest momentum, and its lead has held since Amazon acquired Twitch in 2014.
-With Microsoft’s exit, Facebook Gaming will get stronger, and Twitch continues to face competition from YouTube.
+In the meantime, Spencer said Microsoft will continue to invest time, energy, and resources to bring Project xCloud to global scale through Azure.
+While Microsoft’s Beam technology had an edge on Twitch in terms of low-latency (good response times) with viewers, Twitch always had the biggest momentum, and its lead has held since Amazon acquired Twitch in 2014.
+With Microsoft’s exit, Facebook Gaming will get stronger, as Twitch continues to face competition from YouTube.

 Microsoft said Mixer Partners, or streamers who have a certain status on Mixer and participate in monetization of streams, will be eligible for Facebook’s Level Up program.
 Mixer viewers can log into Facebook Gaming and see their Mixer channels and corresponding Facebook gaming pagers.